Motivational Interviewing

 • Support self-efficacy

-MI is one of the core components of a variety of interventions used by direct-service providers, supervisors, team leaders, and organizations in the following service areas:
+MI is one of the core components of a variety of interventions used by direct-service providers, supervisors, team leaders, and organizations in service areas including:

 • Substance abuse (addiction services)